mhavey/marklogic/uml2es/examples/hrexcel/README.md

 For comparison, we will load the HR UML model from examples/hr.
 Run the following:

-gradle -b uml2es.gradle -PenvironmentName=local -PmodelName=DHFEmployeeSample -i uDeployModel
+./gradlew -b uml2es.gradle  -PmodelFile=../umlModels/DHFEmployeeSample.xml -i uDeployModel

 Confirm:
 - Content DB now has, in addition to the documents created in the previous step, the following documents
-	* /marklogic.com/entity-services/models/DHFEmployeeSample.json	 - the ES model from the UML
+	* /xmi2es/es/DHFEmployeeSample.json	 - the ES model from the UML
 	* /xmi2es/extension/DHFEmployeeSample.ttl - the extended ES model from the UML
 	* /xmi2es/findings/DHFEmployeeSample.xml - findings during the transform of the UML.
 	* /xmi2es/xmi/DHFEmployeeSample.xml - the original UML model in XMI form.